Systems Concepts and Tools

 One thing that frustrates me above everything else is when people use words from the systems field without actually using the ideas that underpin those words.
 When you start getting in touch with the ideas, everything changes.
 You just cannot deal with the world in the same way; the consequences are profound rather than prosaic.
 On the whole, evaluation has grabbed the words and not really confronted the reality of applying the ideas.
 Partly this is because the use of systems ideas challenge and undermine the way in which evaluation is commonly practiced.
 A few years ago I was asked to give a keynote speech at an evaluation conference where I explored what I felt were the potential consequences for evaluation practice of the application of systems ideas.
 The presentation was later published in a modified form by the Bulletin of IDS (the Institute for Development Studies at the University of Sussex in the UK).

 I need to say that the paper was hated by the Bulletin reviewers.
 To their credit the editors allowed the paper to be published with relatively minor changes.
-Ironically, it is one of the most downloaded files on this website
+Ironically, it is one of the most downloaded files on this website.

-https://www.bobwilliams.co.nz/ewExternalFiles/Prosaic or Profane.pdf
+https://www.bobwilliams.co.nz/ewExternalFiles/Prosaic or Profound.pdf

 Using Systems Concepts to Navigate Complexity